5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 In order to understand this we have to know _exactly_ what the regular expression engine did:

 1. It starts at the beginning of the string; that is actually one to the left of the initial "t"!
-That position can only match to the meta character `^` which represents the start of a line.
+That position can only be matched by the meta character `^` which represents the start of a line.
 1. If there is no match the engine forgets about it and moves one character forward.
 This is called "consuming" the position the engine has looked at.
 1. It then tries to match `"` to `H`.
 Since there is no match either...
 1. It carries on until it arrives at the `"`.
 Now there is a match!